iamsaief/frontend-interview-prep-guide/README.md

 Q7.
 What are higher-order functions?
 A7.
 Functions that take other functions as arguments or return them.

 Q8.
-What is the difference between null and undefined?
+What is the difference between `null` and `undefined`?
-A8. undefined means a variable is declared but not assigned; null is an intentional empty value.
+A8. `undefined` means a variable is declared but not assigned; `null` is an intentional empty value.

 Q9.
 What are template literals?
 A9.
 String literals with backticks that support interpolation and multiline strings.